\texttt{NuHamil}: A numerical code to generate nuclear two- and three-body matrix elements from chiral effective field theory: Matrix elements of Hamiltonian

 with $\mathcal{A} = (1 + \mathcal{T}_{13}\mathcal{T}_{12} + \mathcal{T}_{12}\mathcal{T}_{23}-\mathcal{T}_{12}-\mathcal{T}_{13}-\mathcal{T}_{23})/6$ defined with the exchange operator $\mathcal{T}_{ij}$ and the eigenvalue $A_{i}$.
 The matrix element of the antisymmetrizer is~\cite{Navratil1999,Navratil2000}

 The eigenvalue problem can be separated into $\{E, J^{{\rm 3N}}_{\rm rel}, T\}$ blocks.
 Due to the overcompleteness of the non-antisymmetrized basis, the eigenvalue $A_{i}$ is either $0$ or $1$, and $A_{i}$ for the physical state has to be $1$.
 Therefore, we always see $N_{\rm A} \leq N_{\rm NA}$ where $N_{\rm A}$ and $N_{\rm NA}$ are the basis numbers in the antisymmetrized and non-antisymmetrized bases within the $\{E, J^{{\rm 3N}}_{\rm rel}, T\}$ block, respectively.
 In the code, all the 3N operators are stored with the antisymmetrized basis rather than the non-antisymmetrized basis, as it is computationally easier to handle.
+As another option for the 3N antisymmetrization, one may apply the permutator operator to the 3N momentum state as introduced in Ref.~\cite{Glockle1983}.

 Similarly to the NN case, the 3N matrix elements can be obtained through the three-body Talmi-Moshinsky transformation:

 where $N^{\rm 3N}_{\rm cm}$ and $L^{\rm 3N}_{\rm cm}$ denote the 3N cm radial quantum number and 3N cm orbital angular momentum, respectively.
 The matrix element $V^{J^{\rm 3N}_{\rm rel}}_{E'i'Ei}$ is a shorthand notation of $\bra E'i'J^{\rm 3N}_{\rm rel}T \vert V \vert EiJ^{\rm 3N}_{\rm rel}T\ket$.
 The transformation coefficient is given by